Larne Half Marathon 2018 Race Instructions

 In addition to the toilets and changing facilities inside the Leisure Centre, there will also be portable toilets outside the Centre and public toilets at two points on the course, each of which you will pass twice at Drains Bay car park and Ballygally car park.

-There will be two water stations along the route at Carnfunnock Country Park, one each on the outward and inward legs.
+There will be four official water stations along the route on the outward and inward legs at Drains Bay (4 miles and 11 miles) and Ballygally (6 miles and 9 miles).
 These will be signposted in advance.
 There will be sufficient bottles of water available for each runner to obtain one bottle at each station.

 If empty, runners are asked to dispose of used bottles into the wheelie bins provided or, if they still contain water, on the road or footpath as near as possible to the water station.